dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

     * Press Cmd+S in OpenCore's menu when you turn the Mac on
 2. When command line prompt appears, enter the dGPU disabler argument (at the bottom)
 3. Reboot and patched macOS should work normally
-4. If you still want to use the dGPU, run OCLP's TUI app and enable TS2 Acceleration.
+4. If you still want to use the dGPU, run OpenCore Legacy Patcher and enable TS2 Acceleration from settings.
 Then root patch your Mac again
-    * `Patcher Settings -> Misc Settings -> TeraScale 2 Accel`
+    * TUI: `Patcher Settings -> Misc Settings -> TeraScale 2 Accel`
+    * GUI: `Patcher Settings -> Developer Settings -> Set TeraScale 2 Accel`
 5. Either Reset NVRAM or set `gpu-power-prefs` to zeros to re-enable the dGPU

 ```sh